godobject/user-choices-pathname/README.md

     git tag -v [TAG NAME]

+#### Building gems

+To package your state of the source code into a gem package use the following
+command:

+    rake build

+The gem will be generated according to the .gemspec file in the project root directory and will be placed into the pkg/ directory.

 ### Contribution

 Help on making this software better is always very appreciated.
-If you want your changes to be included in the official release, please clone my project on github.com, create a named branch to commit and push your changes into and send me a pull request afterwards.
+If you want your changes to be included in the official release, please clone the project on github.com, create a named branch to commit, push your changes into it and send a pull request afterwards.

-Please make sure to write tests for your changes so that I won't break them when changing other things on the library.
-Also notice that I can't promise to include your changes before reviewing them.
+Please make sure to write tests for your changes so that no one else will break them when changing other things.
+Also notice that an inclusion of your changes cannot be guaranteed before reviewing them.

 The following people were involved in development: